BoltzmannEntropy/QMLDocker/README.md

 See "man sudo_root" for details.
 ```

-## Mapping volumes
-The `run.sh` command, maps an external volume to docker as in: `-v /Users/sol/dev/:/home/qmuser/sharedfolder`.
-You can change that to fit your OS.
 ## Jupyter
 Once you are logged in, run the following command.
 Jupyter will be available at http://localhost:8097/
 ```python